 IRLE faculty seminars are scheduled regularly during the academic year (see Colloquium Series).

 Publications and Centers

 IRLE is home to some of the leading journals and publications in our disciplinary area.
 Beginning in 2004-2005, IRLE has begun publishing policy briefs, which offer succinct and highly focused analysis on key issues for policy makers.
-IRLE's scholarly journal, Industrial Relations: A Journal of Economy and Society, has consistently been ranked as the "number one" journal in the field.
+IRLE's scholarly journal, Industrial Relations: A Journal of Economy and Society, has consistently been ranked as q leading journal in the field.
 The IRLE Faculty Working Paper Series received over 50,000 downloads last year alone.
-California Public Employee Relations (CPER) is the leading journal covering public sector employee issues in California.
 The Center for the Study of Childcare Employment publishes groundbreaking studies on the growing importance of quality child care in the working lives of Americans.

 The Center for Labor Research and Education (The Labor Center) is our principal outreach program (see our Programs page for a full list).
 The Labor Center conducts research on the California workforce, offers workshops and programs, and provides UC Berkeley students with opportunities to learn about and become involved in labor-management issues.

 IRLE's research library is a valuable resource for faculty and students and a gateway between the University and the community.
 It maintains print and digital collections focusing on labor and employment.
-The IRLE librarians can provide you assistance on searches, collections and reference materials.
+The Library also acts as the “digital publisher” for IRLE’s own publications, and has also written computer software that is being used (license) by seven state Health Exchange Networks under the Affordable Care Act.
+The library staff can also provide you assistance on searches, collections and reference materials.

 Our electronic newsletter, IRLE eNews, is published monthly during the academic year.
 You are welcome to subscribe.